lowrycode/swaplett-project/README.md

 ![Comparing light mode and dark mode colour themes](readme-images/light-vs-dark-mode.jpg)

 Hovering over the toggle switch causes the background colour to change slightly and a tooltip to appear.
-An `aria-label` and `aria-checked` attribute is used to assist screen readers.
+An `aria-label` attribute is used to assist screen readers.

 When the switch is in focus, an outline is shown around the switch.
 This supports users who cycle to this element using the tab key.